<big>Glossary of Painting Terms</big>(As of July 2003)

 Synthetic resin paints are based on acrylic acid esters and methacrylic acid esters.

-These are produced and then dried physically.
-They are characterized by speed.
+produced.
+These are dried physically.
+They are characterized by rapid...

 Drying, clarity, lightfastness, and gloss.